Rubini Sambanthan: Miss World Malaysia 2013

 Rubini's first public appearance came to when she was chosen as one of the finalists to compete in Miss World Malaysia 2013.

 Miss International Malaysia 2014

-She became known after she won Miss International Malaysia title, specifically Miss International Malaysia 2014.
-She earns her right to compete as Malaysian representative at the Miss International 2014.

-Miss International 2014

-As Miss International Malaysia 2014, she represent Malaysia at the 54th edition of Miss International held in Tokyo, Japan, but she did not place in the semifinals.
+She won Miss International Malaysia 2014, and represented Malaysia at Miss International 2014 held in Tokyo.

 Miss Tourism Sri Lanka International 2016

 In 2016, Rubini was appointed to represent Malaysia at Miss Tourism Sri Lanka International 2016.
-She eventually placed as 1st Runner-up and won a subsidiary title for Best National Costume.
+She eventually placed as first runner-up and won a subsidiary title for Best National Costume.

 Modeling

 Asia's Next Top Model

 She was scouted for the sixth cycle of the competition, becoming one of the 14 contestants.
 Rubini was placed in the top nine and was eliminated from the competition in the fourth episode.

-Post-Asia's Next Top Model
+After Asia's Next Top Model

 In conjunction with Malaysia's Hari Merdeka celebration, Rubini was featured in Sephora "MY Face, My Pride" Merdeka campaign alongside Olympian Pandelela Rinong, graffiti artist Kenji Chai, and Ally Mukhriz who represents the working professionals while being a renowned presence in the social sphere.
 In 2019, she debuted her first acting gig as Laura in Devoted with actor Faizal Hussein.